 Use it or lose it: Three ways to spend your HR budget… Responsibly.

-TLDR: If you’ve got spare change hanging around in your HR budget, spend it wisely- not on a champagne gun…
+TLDR: Spend it wisely- not on a champagne gun…

 June can be a tough month for HR Managers.
 You’re either